Covag94/LHM-AI-ML-Summer-School/README.md

 - Evaluated the model using accuracy and confusion matrix — final accuracy on test set: **~81.6%**.
 - Analysis of model weights revealed **gender** as the most influential factor in survival prediction.
 - Notebook: `titanic_survival_prediction.ipynb`

+### 3. EMNIST Handwritten Character Classification
+**Goal**: Build and compare neural network models to classify handwritten digits and letters from the EMNIST dataset.

+- Implemented a manual two-layer neural network from scratch using NumPy (~71% accuracy).
+- Developed fully connected and convolutional neural networks with PyTorch, achieving up to ~86% accuracy.
+- Explored effects of network depth, hidden layer size, and convolutional layers on performance.
+- Included visualizations of training progress and model evaluation metrics.
+- Notebook: `emnist_character_classification.ipynb`